-- Diabetes mellitus affects more than 30 million people in the United States (U.S.) (Centers for Disease Control and Prevention [CDC] 2020). - Diabetes mellitus is defined as a group of metabolic disorders characterized by hyperglycemia that result from defects in the secretion and action of insulin (American Diabetes Association [ADA] Diabetes Basics 2020). - The classification of diabetes includes 4 clinical classes: 1) type 1 diabetes mellitus (T1DM) which results from beta-cell (β-cell) destruction, usually leading to absolute insulin deficiency, 2) type 2 diabetes mellitus (T2DM) which results from a progressive insulin secretory defect on the background of insulin resistance, 3) other specific types of diabetes due to other causes, eg, genetic defects in β-cell function, genetic defects in insulin action, diseases of the exocrine pancreas (such as cystic fibrosis), and drug- or chemical-induced (such as in the treatment of human immunodeficiency virus/acquired immunodeficiency syndrome or after organ transplantation), and 4) gestational diabetes mellitus (GDM) (diabetes diagnosed during pregnancy that is not clearly overt diabetes) (ADA 2020). - Insulin is the standard treatment for T1DM.
+- Diabetes mellitus affects more than 30 million people in the United States (U.S.) (Centers for Disease Control and Prevention [CDC] 2020). - Diabetes mellitus is defined as a group of metabolic disorders characterized by hyperglycemia that result from defects in the secretion and action of insulin (American Diabetes Association [ADA] Diabetes Basics 2021). - The classification of diabetes includes 4 clinical classes: 1) type 1 diabetes mellitus (T1DM), which results from beta-cell ( $\beta$ -cell) destruction, usually leading to absolute insulin deficiency, 2) type 2 diabetes mellitus (T2DM) which results from a progressive insulin secretory defect on the background of insulin resistance, 3) other specific types of diabetes due to other causes, eg, genetic defects in $\beta$ -cell function, genetic defects in insulin action, diseases of the exocrine pancreas (such as cystic fibrosis), and drug- or chemical-induced (such as in the treatment of human immunodeficiency virus/acquired immunodeficiency syndrome or after organ transplantation), and 4) gestational diabetes mellitus (GDM) (diabetes diagnosed during pregnancy that is not clearly overt diabetes) (ADA 2021). - Insulin is the standard treatment for T1DM.
 Pharmacologic options for T2DM include sulfonylureas (SFUs), biguanides, thiazolidinediones (TZDs), meglitinides, alpha-glucosidase inhibitors, dipeptidyl peptidase-4 (DPP-4) inhibitors, glucagon-like peptide-1 (GLP-1) receptor agonists, amylinomimetics, sodium-glucose cotransporter 2 (SGLT2) inhibitors, combination products, and insulin. - The GLP-1 receptor agonists (albiglutide, dulaglutide, exenatide, exenatide extended-release [ER], liraglutide, lixisenatide, and semaglutide) were developed to mimic the effects of endogenous GLP-1 and are Food and Drug Administration (FDA)-approved as adjunctive therapy to diet and exercise to improve glycemic control in adults with T2DM.
 All GLP-1 receptor agonists are administered via subcutaneous injection, with the exception of Rybelsus (semaglutide) tablets, which are administered orally.
-As of 2018, albiglutide was discontinued by the manufacturer due to limited prescribing of the drug and not because of safety concerns (DRUGS@FDA 2020). - Pramlintide is the only amylin analog, or amylinomimetic, in the class, and is FDA-approved as an adjunctive treatment with insulin in patients with T1DM or T2DM who have failed to achieve desired glucose control despite optimal insulin therapy.
+As of 2018, albiglutide was discontinued by the manufacturer due to limited prescribing of the drug and not because of safety concerns (DRUGS@FDA 2021).
+Bydureon pen is being phased out and replaced with Bydureon BCise, an autoinjector device that allows for more convenient administration (AstraZeneca 2021). - Pramlintide is the only amylin analog, or amylinomimetic, in the class, and is FDA-approved as an adjunctive treatment with insulin in patients with T1DM or T2DM who have failed to achieve desired glucose control despite optimal insulin therapy.
 It is a synthetic analog of human amylin, a naturally occurring neuroendocrine hormone synthesized by pancreatic β-cells that contributes to glucose control during the post-prandial period. - This review will focus on the GLP-1 receptor agonists and pramlintide and their respective FDA-approved indications for treatment of diabetes.
-Liraglutide (Saxenda) is also indicated as adjunctive therapy for chronic weight management; however, the use of liraglutide for this indication will not be included in this review. - Medispan class: Endocrine and Metabolic Drugs; Incretin Mimetic Agents (GLP-1 Receptor Agonists) and Amylin Analogs
+Liraglutide (Saxenda) and semaglutide (Wegovy) are also indicated as adjunctive therapy for chronic weight management; however, the use of liraglutide and semaglutide for this indication will not be included in this review. - Medispan class: Endocrine and Metabolic Drugs; Incretin Mimetic Agents (GLP-1 Receptor Agonists) and Amylin Analogs